Davul: Traditional uses

 In the southern Balkans, the rhythm of the tapan is complex and utilizes many accents in numerous traditional time signatures.
 In Macedonia, tapans are most often used to accompany other instruments such as the zurna and gaida, while in Bulgaria they usually accompany gaida and gadulka.
 They are also played solo in some Albanian, Bulgarian and Macedonian folk dances and songs.
 For centuries the tapan is irreplaceable at Bulgarian village festivities such as weddings and celebrations of patron saints of homes and villages.
 In Romania and Moldova the toba is sometimes used to accompany dances.
-In the regions of Moldavia, Maramures and Bihor there are also some varieties with a small cymbal mounted on top.
+Its use in Hungarian folk music is particularly popular among ethnic Hungarians in the historical region of Moldavia.
+In Moldavia, Maramures and Bihor there are also some varieties with a small cymbal mounted on top.
 They are generally struck with a wooden mallet on one skin and with a thinner stick on the rim or cymbal.

 In Armenia, Turkey and Azerbaijan, the dhol/davul is most commonly played with the zurna, a wind instrument, although it can be played with other instruments and in ensembles as well.
 It has also traditionally been used for communication and for Turkish mehter, or janissary music.
-In Iraq and the Levant, it is predominantly used in Assyrian folk dance and Assyrian folk/pop music, among Assyrian people, which are mostly accompanied by a zurna.
+In The Levant, it is predominantly used for Dabke(traditional Levantine dance)accompanied by the Mijwiz, Minjayra(Lebanese and Syrian traditional flute known as Shubabeh in Palestine and Jordan)and for a Zaffe (Levantine celbratory wedding entrance) accompanied by the Mizmar, Minjayra or Mijwiz and for a Arada (Levantine celbratory entrance for the groom) accompanied by Mizmar, Derbake (Arab goblet drum) and other Levantine instruments.
+In Iraq it is used for Assyrian folk dance and Assyrian folk/pop music, among Assyrian people, which are mostly accompanied by a zurna.
 In Armenia, the dhol does not have as large of a circumference and is usually played with the hands, although a wooden, spoon-shaped drumstick is also used sometimes.
 It is frequently heard in Armenian folk music, usually along with other drums such as the dap, the dmblak, and native woodwinds such as the tsiranapogh, the sring, the shvi, the blul, the parkapzuk (Armenian bagpipe), and some stringed instruments like the tavigh, the pandir, the jnar and some of foreign origin, like the Iranian kamancha and the Arabic oud.
 Not only is it in folk music but also in modern music as well, even having solos in many prominent songs.